Khalidelaasry/alx-low_level_programming/README.md

 3. **0x02.
 C - Functions, nested loops**: Expands on C programming by introducing functions and nested loops.

 4. **0x03.
 C - Debugging**: Debugging exercises to practice identifying and fixing code issues.

+5. **0x04.
+C - More functions, more nested loops**: Building on the previous project, this one introduces more complex functions and nested loops.

 ## About ALX